 Whether or not a major is required for graduation depends on a student's matriculation date.
-Students pursuing the MBAi joint-degree do not complete a major.
+Students pursuing the MBAi joint-degree program do not complete majors.
 More details, such as the requirements to earn the majors, can be found on the Majors and Pathways Guidelines webpage; the major requirements are enforced as published.

-A given course may count toward more than one major; however, courses with a Pass (P),

-No Credit (N) or Fail (F) grade on the transcript cannot count towards any major.
+A given course may count toward more than one major; however, courses with a Pass (P), No Credit (N) or Fail (F) grade on the transcript cannot count towards any major.

-An independent study project may be counted toward only one major, and only if provided for in the published major requirements.
-The professor supervising the independent study must be affiliated with the department offering the major.
+An independent study or field study course may be counted toward only one major, and only if provided for in the published major requirements.
+The professor supervising the independent study or field study must be affiliated with the department offering the major.